The Spy Who Loved Me (film): Filming

 The main unit began its work in August 1976 in Sardinia.
-Don McLaughlan, then head of public relations at Lotus Cars, heard that Eon were shopping for a new Bond car.
+Don McLaughlan, then head of public relations at Lotus Cars, heard that Eon was shopping for a new Bond car.
 He drove a prototype Lotus Esprit with all Lotus branding taped over, and parked it outside the Eon offices at Pinewood studios; on seeing the car, Eon asked Lotus to borrow both of the prototypes for filming.
-Initial filming of the car chase sequence resulted in disappointing action sequences.
+Initial filming of the car chase resulted in disappointing action sequences.
 While moving the car between shoots, Lotus test driver Roger Becker so impressed the crew with his handling of the car that for the rest of filming on Sardinia, Becker became the stunt driver.

 The motorcycle sidecar missile used in one chase sequence was built by film staff at Pinewood and used a standard Kawasaki Z900 and a custom-made sidecar outfit.
 The sidecar was made large enough so that a stuntman could lie flat inside.
 It had two 10-inch scooter wheels on each side, a Suzuki 185 engine, and the detached projectile was steered through a small solid rubber wheel at the front.
 A heavily smoked perspex nose allowed the stuntman sufficient visibility to steer the device whilst being entirely hidden from view.
 A pincer-type lock held the sidecar in place until operated by the pilot via a solenoid switch.
 The sequences involving the outfit were sped up, as the weight of the sidecar made the outfit very difficult to control.